Hippolytia kennedyi

 What's the taxonomical classification of Hippolytia kennedyi?

 Hippolytia kennedyi belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-As a member of the class Equisetopsida and the subclass Magnoliidae, this plant falls under the order Asterales.
-It is further categorized into the family Asteraceae, which is a large and diverse group of flowering plants.
-Within this family, it is placed in the genus Hippolytia, and its specific biological identity is defined by the species name kennedyi.
+As a member of the class Equisetopsida and the subclass Magnoliidae, it falls under the order Asterales.
+This plant is a representative of the family Asteraceae, situated within the genus Hippolytia, and is specifically identified by the species name kennedyi.

 What are the morphological characteristics of this plant?